-There is only one verse in the entire Bible which appears to prohibit women from teaching men and exercising authority.
+There is only one verse in the entire Bible which appears to prohibit a woman from teaching a man and exercising authority.

 On the other hand there are many Bible verses which show that godly women did teach men and exercise authority.
 In this post I briefly mention 15 such women.
 These women are 15 reasons why I support women in church leadership.

 Deborah was an excellent and versatile leader.
-She was a prophetess, a judge and a military leader (Judges 4-5).
+She was a matriarch, a prophetess, a judge, and a military leader (Judges 4-5).
 Deborah’s prophetic insight was accurate and she showed decisive leadership in military matters.
 Her words have been preserved in Scripture and thus have the authority of Scripture.
 More about Deborah here and here.

-Sheerah built, or founded, three towns (1 Chron 7:24).
-This meant that she was a powerful and influential woman who must have exercised leadership and authority.
+Sheerah built, or founded, three towns (1 Chron.
+7:24).
+This meant that she was a wealthy, powerful and influential woman who must have exercised leadership and authority.
 One of the towns she built even bears her name: Uzzen Sheerah.
 More about Sheerah and two other lesser known Bible women here.

 (4) The Wise Woman of Abel Beth Maacah

 Wise women were living repositories of oral lore and tradition.
 The Wise Woman of Abel Beth Maacah was clearly a person of influence.
 Through her wise use of authority and peaceful persuasion she rescued her town from being destroyed by the commander of King David’s army.
 (See 2 Samuel 20:14ff esp v22).

 King Lemuel’s mother taught her son, a grown man and a king.
 Her words were considered inspired and are preserved in Scripture.
 Her wise words continue to teach grown men and kings (Prov.
 31:1ff).
 More about this woman here.